AlexBAV/AsyncCppRpc/README.md

 The library checks the following invariants and generates a compilation error if they are not satisfied:

 1. `BOOST_DESCRIBE_STRUCT` has not been used on the interface.
-2. Interface contains no methods defined.
+2. Interface contains no methods.
 3. Method return type is not `void` or `corsl::future<T>`.
 4. One of the method parameter types cannot be serialized.